 Adding a VPC

-Virtual Private Cloud resource package can be added by selecting “Resources” and “Private Clouds” from the menu and clicking on “Add private cloud” button.
+Virtual Private Cloud (VPC) resource package can be added by clicking to “Marketplace” and selecting “Private Clouds” from the menu to go to the list of VPCs.

 NB!
-There are several Virtual Private Cloud providers available from the Marketplace.
-You need to provision at least one VPC package from suitable provider in order to be able to create virtual machines.
+There are several Virtual Private Cloud providers available on the Marketplace.
+You need to provision at least one VPC package from a suitable provider in order to be able to create virtual machines.